 • Transportation to and from Verbier, Switzerland

-• MTB gear, including bike
+• MTB gear, including bike (can be rented)

 • Guide gratuities — optional

-• For this Tour du Mont Blanc MTB guided adventure, you need to be in excellent physical shape.
-This is a challenging journey for adventurous mountain bikers, capable of handling a mountain bike on steep technical climbs and descents on singletrack.
+• For these Tour du Mont Blanc MTB guided adventures, you need to be in excellent physical shape.
+This is a challenging journey for adventurous mountain bikers, capable of handling their mountain bike on steep technical climbs and descents on singletrack.
 Riding on the roads will be reduced to a minimum so, you will mostly ride in the dirt.
+You should be able to ride for hours without stopping and handle 6-hour days, 6 days in a row.
+Keep in mind that there will always be a guide by your side monitoring your technique and making sure everybody can handle the rides while having a great time.
+There will also be plenty of opportunities to take breaks in beautiful locations.

-• You should have previous mountain biking experience to participate in the Tour du Mont Blanc MTB trip.
+• You should have previous mountain biking experience to participate in these Tour du Mont Blanc MTB trips.
 Experience of riding through mid-level mountains is necessary, but you needn’t necessarily have experience of riding in alpine terrain.
+You will be riding for up to 50 km (30 miles) a day with total elevation gains of up to 1,600 m/5,250 ft (ascents will be reduced to a minimum during the Enduro version of the tour), while carrying a backpack weighing between 6 and 10 kg (13-22 lbs).

 Some of the skills needed for the tour include riding with exposure, controlling your bike on moderate steep singletracks, and descents and climbs with some loose rocks and roots, handling small unexpected steps, rock gardens, and occasional little jumps.
 You should be able to determine when to walk, due to the terrain being too difficult or dangerous.
 Your guide will monitor your technique, take care of the logistics and help you overcome any obstacles.